Typical Device Power Draw

 Curious how long a solar panel takes to refill your power bank?
 Check the <a href="/solar/solar-battery-charge-time-calculator">solar battery charge time calculator</a>.

 Power bank marketing overstates real capacity by 20-40% because they quote cell-level mAh without accounting for conversion losses.
 Always convert to watt-hours for honest comparisons, and expect about 60-70% of the headline mAh to reach your device in practice.
+For larger portable batteries used on e-bikes, the same Wh-based math applies — see our e-bike battery range calculator for range estimates that factor in terrain and assist level.

 Last updated: